What Causes of Breakage & How to Stop Breakage in Natural Hair | 4B & 4C Hair / Black Hair / African Hair / Afro Hair / Curly Hair

 More often than not, it is very likely your hair is weakened and fragile, which is why it breaks and falls easily.In most cases, the breakage of the hair fibers is due to an inefficient routine of care or other causes that are related to food and hydration.
 If your hair main problem is hydration, you can easily rectify the issue with a good leave in conditioner for afro hair, but if your breakage is caused by nutrition, then it calls for more work.

-Don’t forget to visit the hair shop by clicking the image below.
+Don’t forget to visit the online natural hair shop by clicking the image below.
 You can find a range of luscious hair products to maintain and grow healthy hair.

 Follow Me Here

 One of the main causes of hair breaking regularly is the lack of certain nutrients or vitamins in the diet that is followed daily.
 A deficiency of vitamins B, E and iron can cause the hair to break.

 Nutritional deficiencies or inadequate and unhealthy food, is one of the things that weakens the hair.
 Therefore, it is essential that you review your diet and, above all, include the consumption of foods rich in vitamin A, B, C, E, and minerals such as iron and zinc, which are what help strengthen hair fibers and look A much more dense and beautiful mane.

 The sources of vitamin B are meat, chicken, milk, banana and broccoli.
 Foods rich in vitamin E are nuts, salmon and spinach.
 Little iron in your diet can also cause the hair to break.
 Iron can be found in clams, organ meats, soybeans, pumpkin seeds and cereals fortified with iron.
 Scroll to the bottom to read more about nutritional deficiencies and how they affect hair growth.